GUSecLab/smc-in-a-box/README.md

  **Note:** Servers and the output party must start before clients.

 The above commands are for running each party on different physical machines.
 To start a cluster of servers, an output party, and a cluster of clients (all on the same machine), use the source code with the local tag.
-Go to the local folder and run:
+Go to the local directory, run go build, and then run:
 ```
 $ ./local
 ```